-While upgrading our oil relieves environmental pressures on downstream refiners, it results in more energy used upstream in our own operation which contributes to carbon dioxide (CO2), or greenhouse gas (GHG), emissions.
-Recognizing national and global efforts to balance increasing energy needs with carbon accountability, we are implementing an ambitious climate change strategy to identify new ways to operate so we can play our role in efforts across the industry and to ensure sustainability of our business.
+Recognizing international efforts to balance increasing global energy needs with carbon accountability, Syncrude is implementing an ambitious corporate strategy to identify new ways to operate so we can support Canada in addressing the critical issue of climate change and to ensure the long-term sustainability of our business.

 Climate change strategy